sirredbeard/awesome-wsl/README.md

 * [Epic Development Environment Using Windows Subsystem for Linux](https://medium.com/@johnwoodruff91/epic-dev-environment-with-wsl-dc81e234ae61) - One developer's approach to their development environment using WSL.
 * [Setting Up a Programming Environment via Windows 10 Bash](https://www.cs.odu.edu/~zeil/FAQs/Public/win10Bash/) - From the computer science department at Old Dominion University.
+* [WSL as a Development Environment](https://github.com/hsab/WSL-config) - From the computer science department at University of Utah. ![github project][githublogo]
 * [Using WSL and MobaXterm to Create a Linux Dev Environment on Windows](https://nickjanetakis.com/blog/using-wsl-and-mobaxterm-to-create-a-linux-dev-environment-on-windows) - Another developer's approach using the third-party terminal MobaXterm.
 * [Setting up my WSL Environment - Azure CLI, Docker and .NET](http://tattoocoder.com/setting-up-my-wsl-environment-azure-cli-docker-and-net/)
 * [ubuntu-win-boostrap](https://github.com/seapagan/ubuntu-win-bootstrap) - A very simple bootstrap script to install some development basic tools on Debian/Ubuntu on WSL. ![github project][githublogo]